projectriff/riff/docs/riff_application.md

 ## riff application

-applications built from source using Cloud Foundry buildpacks
+applications are built from source using Cloud Foundry buildpacks

 ### Synopsis